chapel-lang/chapel/doc/rst/language/spec/procedures.rst

       4.0

    defines a generic procedure called ``mywriteln`` that takes a variable number of arguments of any type and then writes them out on separate lines.
-The parameter for-loop (:ref:`Parameter_For_Loops`) is unrolled by the compiler so that ``i`` is a parameter, rather than a variable.
-This needs to be a parameter for-loop because the expression ``x(i)`` will have a different type on each iteration.
-The type of ``x`` can be specified in the formal argument list to ensure that the actuals all have the same type.
+The for-loop over the heterogeneous tuple (:ref:`Iteration_over_Tuples`) is unrolled by the compiler so that each iteration has its own copy of ``x`` with the appropriate type.
+The type of ``xs`` can also be specified in the formal argument list to ensure that the actuals all have the same type.

 ..